ProjectHenri/landing-page-2/README.md

 <h1>Project: Landing Page</h1>
-A simple landing page made with HTML and CSS that focuses on using Flexbox for designing the layout
+A simple landing page made with HTML and CSS that focuses on using Flexbox for designing the layout.
+This project was done as a part of TheOdinProject's curriculum.

 <h2>Goal of the project:</h2>